Currently Not Accepting Medicaid

 You follow all the most basic things one must do to maintain good oral health care and keep your smile healthy.
 You brush your teeth twice a day.
 You floss once a day.
 You visit your dentist twice a year.

-But even if you follow this routine to a tee, it doesn’t always offset the daily habits and lifestyle choices you make that harm your teeth.
+But even if you follow this routine to a tee, it doesn’t always offset the daily habits and lifestyle choices and other bad habits for your teeth.

 Here are more dental mistakes you’re probably making.